 Depression rates in Colorado are among the highest in the nation.
 In fact, we rank #50 of all states for the prevalence of mental illness despite being in the Top 10 for access to mental health professionals.
 If every adult with serious thoughts of suicide in Colorado completed that thought, it would be the equivalent of Boulder and Lakewood disappearing off of the map.

 For residents of Boulder, access to evidence-based, integrated care is essential.
 Traditional talk therapy and medication alone may not be enough.
 That’s why Axis offers a combination of treatments tailored to your needs.
 We serve patients in Boulder, Louisville, and beyond who are looking for options that go beyond the basics.
+Despite having a higher ratio of providers for every 1,000 patients overall, Boulder County's age-adjusted suicide rate per 100K in population increased from 16.3% in 2016 to 20.05% in 2021.
+Clearly, it's not just about getting care, but getting the right care is needed to arrest this trend.

 In rare cases, options like ECT (electroconvulsive therapy) may be recommended.
 While not offered at Axis, we coordinate care with trusted local providers when this level of treatment is needed.